pytest-dev/pytest-bdd/README.rst

 .. code-block:: gherkin

+    Feature: Target fixture
         Scenario: Test given fixture injection
             Given I have injecting given
             Then foo should be "injected foo"

 In this example existing fixture `foo` will be overridden by given step `I have injecting given` only for scenario it's used in.